 ‘The Marvelous Mrs. Maisel’ Shows How Society Dismisses Women As ‘Failures’ for Each Career Setback

+The episodes are reminiscent of people bitterly commenting on women being promoted by accusing them of having “slept their way to the top.”

-This article contains spoilers for Season 4, episode 1 and 2 of The Marvelous Mrs. Maisel.
+This article contains spoilers for Season 4, episodes 1 and 2 of The Marvelous Mrs. Maisel.

 “Marks achchhe laao warna roti banaana seekh lo.”
 (Get good marks, or start learning how to make flatbreads.)